-Gabriel HorrorI know that many of you will disagree with the rating of this movie, but I think it is fucking awesome.
-Coming to us from Australia, this is a perfect example of how lack of money can push director and crew into innovative, original and above all visually stunning solutions.
-Gabriel is filled with them, using the noir vibe extensively and mixing it with great and highly involving story, it proves that there are still talented people out there.
-Fucking Aussies, they are really creative.
-You might compare this flick with the newer wanna-be blockbuster Legion, but not only this movie ended up being so horribly wrong and funny that it became one of those movies so bad that they are good, it actually looks worse than that beautiful noir dystopia present in Gabriel.
-The story is set in a dark city, filled with sin and debauchery.
+Gabriel HorrorI know that many of you will disagree with the rating of this movie, but I think it is fucking awesome!
+Coming to us from Australia, this is a perfect example of how the lack of money can push the director and crew into innovative, original, and above all visually stunning solutions.
+Gabriel is filled with them, using the noir vibe extensively and mixing it with great and highly involving story.
+It reminded me of another phenomenal Australian low-budget movie Wyrmwood.Fucking Aussies, they are really creative.
+I mean just compare Gabriel to Legion, made on a budget of $26 million.
+The movies feature relatively similar stories but one is a work of art and another is a movie so bad it’s good.
+This movie was a debut for Andy Whitfield, who you might know as Spartacus from Spartacus: Blood and Sand television show.
+His performance here was confident and impressive and arguably one of his best roles.
+Diagnosed with non-Hodgkin’s lymphoma, he died four years later.The story is set in a dark city, filled with sin and debauchery.
 In this purgatory archangels and the fallen ones fight for the human souls.
-At the time of the Gabriel’s arrival the darkness has taken entire city.
+At the time of Gabriel’s arrival, the darkness has taken the entire city.
 The rest of the archangels are scared and they have gone underground in fear for their lives.
-It is up to him to try to unite them, and destroy the darkness that have shrouded the city.
-Of course there are some lame scenes and aspects of the flick (like the overused eyes thing) but they all fade away when you look at the big picture.
-Enjoy.Director: Shane Abbess Cast: Andy Whitfield, Dwaine Stevenson, Samantha Noble, Michael Piccirilli, Erika HeynatzFun Stuff: Produced on the minuscule budget of $150,000, tiny even by Australian standards.
+It is up to him to try to unite them and destroy the darkness that has shrouded the city.The religious aspects work so well in this setting that it’s surprising no one tried this before.
+The world is well-defined and has an authentic feel to it.
+Since Sin City was released only a couple of years earlier, I think it provided a lot of inspiration for Gabriel.
+Although they are citing Highlander, The Crow, and Blade Runner as major visual influences.
+Really moody and atmospheric it has a slower pace.
+This, combined with a runtime of over two hours requires some effort.I think that this was the idea behind the movie, to pull you in this strange world.
+To make you forget about your current troubles and worries and be somewhere else for two hours.
+Of course, there are some lame scenes and aspects of the flick like the overused eyes thing and some horribly lame tattoos.
+However, they all fade away when you look at the big picture.
+And if you’re looking to check out movies similar to Gabriel check out Dark City, Let Us Prey, Priest, The Prophecy, and Constantine.Director: Shane AbbessCast: Andy Whitfield, Dwaine Stevenson, Samantha Noble, Michael Piccirilli, Erika HeynatzFun Stuff: Produced on the minuscule budget of $150,000, tiny even by Australian standards.
 This was achieved by everyone in the production working on deferred payment.Rating: IMDb Link: http://www.imdb.com/title/tt0857376/Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website This site uses Akismet to reduce spam.
 Learn how your comment data is processed.